Nevada Alimony Calculator

 Call us at (702) 433-2889 for a clear path forward.

-How is alimony calculated in Nevada?❯
+How does a judge decide alimony amounts in Nevada?❯

 - Divorces before Jan.
 1, 2019: Alimony IS tax-deductible for the payor and IS taxable income for the recipient.